marcellbarsony/blog/_posts/Drafts/2022-04-13-VulnHub-Mr_Robot.md

 cat: key-2-of-3.txt: Permission denied
 ```

-To get our hands on the second key, we need to perform a privilege escalation and become the root user.
+To get our hands on the second key, we need to perform a privilege escalation and become the root user.<br>
 Interestingly, the content of `passowrd.raw-md5` can be read, and it looks like an unsalted MD5 hashed password.

 ```sh